KarelKubat/whapp/README.md

 ## What does it do

 Currently `whapp` doesn't do anything useful beyond listening to what happens and to print a message to `stdout` when one is received.
+It will listen forever, until you press `^C`.

 ## Links